per-mathisen-arm/gfxreconstruct/USAGE_android.md

   --onhb, --omit-null-hardware-buffers
-                        Omit Vulkan calls that would pass a NULL AHardwareBuffer* (forwarded to replay tool) --use-colorspace-fallback
+                        Omit Vulkan calls that would pass a NULL AHardwareBuffer* (forwarded to replay tool) --oahb, --omit-all-hardware-buffers
+                        Will not recreate any AHardwareBuffer (forwarded to replay tool) --use-colorspace-fallback
                         Swap the swapchain color space if unsupported by replay device.
 Check if color space is not supported